Disney World Packing List & What to Wear – List, Tips, Printable PDF

 Autograph book: Don't forget an autograph book for your kids (or you!) to collect character autographs!
 Bring a fat pen so that the characters can grip it more easily and their signature can be more legible.
 I like the clickable Sharpies!

-Stroller: If your child needs a stroller during the day, I highly recommend either bringing your own or renting one from a third party.
-Disney's prices are higher and you may not bring the stroller back to your hotel.
-Check out the stroller selection and be sure to purchase one that is easy to travel with.
+Stroller: If possible, it's best to bring your own stroller or rent one from a third party instead of renting one through Disney.
+The biggest drawback of renting a stroller through Disney, besides the high prices, is that you can't bring the stroller back to your hotel.
+When you're looking at the stroller selection, make sure you choose one that is easy to travel with.
 You can also rent a stroller from a nearby company so you don't have to travel with your own stroller.

-• Your park tickets (purchase your discount Walt Disney World tickets)
+• Your park tickets if printed (purchase your discount Walt Disney World tickets)

 • Backpack (see our description of the best Walt Disney World backpack in the section above)